 Twenty-five-year-old economics student Xavier heads to Barcelona for a year to finish his studies.
 At the same time, he’s supposed to improve his Spanish, as he has a lucrative job lined up at the Paris Ministry of Economy and Finance.
 Having finally arrived in Barcelona after a painful breakup with his longtime girlfriend Martine, Xavier ends up in a multilingual shared apartment with six other students from all over Europe.
 For all of them, this marks the beginning of a turbulent year filled with love and conflict, joy and pain, and above all: the search for their own path in life.
 In short: a year that completely turns their lives—which are just beginning—upside down.

-Written and directed by Cédric Klapisch.
-Cinematography by Dominique Colin.
+Written and directed by: Cédric Klapisch.
+Cinematography: Dominique Colin.

 Starring Romain Duris, Judith Godrèche, Audrey Tautou, Cécile de France, Kelly Reilly, Xavier de Guillebon, Kevin Bishop, Federico D'Anna, Christian Pagh, Cristina Brondo, Barnaby Metschurat, Wladimir Yordanoff, Irène Montalà, Iddo Goldberg

-Box office at Caligari (except during festivals).
-Starting April 2, daily from 5:00 PM to 8:30 PM
+Box office at Caligari (except during festivals) daily 5:00 PM to 8:30 PM

 or half an hour before the event begins